 Some of my favourite highlights of the Calais to Rouen route include:

 Day 1: Soak up the sunshine and head to Calais Beach!
 Visit Calais Lighthouse to learn some history and enjoy the views of both the city and the sea.
 At night, you can enjoy the local cuisine and stroll by the food markets.

 Day 2: Head towards Rouen.
 This is only a two-hour drive, so you can make your first stop at Le Touquet along the way.
 Continue your drive and make a second stop at Abbeville before reaching Rouen.
-You can visit our blog post “7 brilliant things to do in Rouen” for a detailed guide of what we did in our time there.

 If you are short of time or are simply looking for a day trip out of Paris to explore more of the French countryside, this road trip might be the perfect option for you!